vegaprotocol/specs/protocol/0000-incentivised-data-node.md

 - The response time must be recorded
 - These queries should be done regularly to ensure and measure liveness
 - Details:
-        Validators choose the datan_node they test randomly.
+        Validators choose the data_node they test randomly.
         The number of tests per epoch is a governance parameter <data_node_test_frequency> set to 100 initially.
 The tests are spread out evenly over the epoch, i.e., a test is done every <epoch_length>/<data_node_test_frequency>
         Validators keep statistical information of reponses concerning the last 100*<number_of_data_nodes> requests (median, average